Shotokan Karate-Do International

 Japan Karate Association Connecticut

-Beginner and advanced classes for men, women and children are held at Hawley Armory (near the library at the center of campus).
+Beginner and advanced classes for men, women and children are held at Hawley Armory Gymnasium (near the library at the center of the UConn campus in Storrs/Mansfield, Connecticut).
 Visitors are welcome to come train with us or observe classes.

 KARATE-DO (The "empty hands way")